facebookincubator/velox/velox/docs/functions/spark/string.rst

 .. spark:function:: initcap(str) -> string

     Translate the first letter of each word to upper case in the sentence.
+All other characters will be made lowercase.

         SELECT initcap('foo bar'); -- Foo Bar
         SELECT initcap('FOO BAR'); -- Foo Bar